ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 ## Step 7

-Run the playbook - exit back into the command line of the control host and execute the following:
+Run the playbook - Save the file and use the Terminal window of VS Code on control host and execute the following:

 ```
-[student1@ansible ~]$ ansible-playbook bigip-info.yml
+[student1@ansible ~]$ ansible-navigator run bigip-info.yml
 ```

 # Playbook Output